cielong/catalog-web-app/README.md

 > pipenv install

-**IMPORTANT**
+#### Set up .env file (IMPORTANT!!)
-In order to conform to Heroku deployment, the codes utilize some environment variables (DATABASE_URL, PORT etc.), and you can set these in virtual environment by providing a *.env* file under the catalog directory.
-An example file *.env-example* has been provided, and you'll have to refer to it to set up your own enviroment variables.
+In order to conform to Heroku deployment, the codes utilize some environment variables (DATABASE_URL, PORT etc.).

+You can set these variables in virtual environment by providing a **.env** file under the catalog directory, and the virtual environment will automatically take use of it when it starts (see [next section](#start-virtual-environment)).

+Because of private information in such file, only an example file **.env-example** has been provided, and you'll have to refer to it to write your own **.env** file in order to set up these required enviroment variables.

+#### Start virtual environment
 Then, to start the virtual environment, use
 > pipenv shell

-And later exit it use,
+And later to exit the virtual environment, use,
 > exit

 ### Set up database and add some fake items